I am a homesteader, and I've raised about 40 rare chicken breeds. I love sharing information about these beautiful

 The Brown Leghorn in them means they are great layers all year long (even with no additional light) of medium pale brown eggs, and the Partridge Cochin ancestry has given them thick down and broody traits.
 They are the broodiest breed we have.
 Up there with Silkies!
 The Dark Cornish influence means they are a tasty breed for meat, though not the biggest or fastest-growing.

 Friendliness and calmness vary with strain and now we have roosters and hens that approach for attention.
-They can be greedy with food and love flicking yoghurt all over!
+They can be greedy with food and love flicking yogurt all over!
 They are usually the last to roost of all and will come down off the roost for attention.
 The hens can be a little more inclined to spar and peck when egg collecting if broody, though not all do.

 5. Wyandotte: Blue Laced Red and Silver Pencilled

 Both strains from Mcmurrays are very friendly, even from being tiny chicks.
 The Silver Pencilled are bolder and are less likely to wait for eye contact before launching onto your knee or pecking your toes in flip flops.
 The Blue Laced Red are more polite but still very attentive and friendly, though the males can be bolder.

-This is another friendly breed right from day old.
-The birds are a pretty brown colour, and usually, photos you see do not do them justice.
+This is another friendly breed right from Day One.
+The birds are a pretty brown colour, and usually, but the photos you see do not do them justice.
 The hens are friendly and attentive and come running for treats.
 Their eggs are a shiny speckly chocolate brown colour laid fairly regularly.

 3. Silver Grey Dorking

 These are a gentle, peaceful, good-natured meat breed.
-They are prized for their tasty white meat and a gourmet favourite.
+They are prized for their tasty white meat and are a gourmet favourite.
 They lay around white eggs fairly regularly and even more often in the summer.
 They have short legs and brick-shaped body and five toes.
 They make a quiet squeaking peeping noise when foraging that I have heard from no other breed.

 2. D'Uccle: Lavender and Mille Fleur